felipeefb/mvp/README.md

 3) Generating Javadoc with Gradle
 - Generate docs:
-  - Windows: `gradlew.bat javadoc`
+  - Windows: `gradlew.bat :application:javadoc`
-  - Unix/macOS: `./gradlew javadoc`
+  - Unix/macOS: `./gradlew :application:javadoc`
-- Output location: `build/docs/javadoc/index.html`.
+- Output location: `application/build/docs/javadoc/index.html`.
 - You can open this file in your browser to browse the generated API documentation.

 4) IDE assistance